Bhutan Tourist and

 Daily Tour Costs

-The Tourism Authority of Bhutan (TAB) regulates all
+The Tourism Authority of Bhutan (TAB)

-tourism related activities in Bhutan.
-All tour operators
+regulates all tourism related activities in Bhutan.

-are registered with them, and the TAB also fix the daily
+All tour operators are registered with them, and the

-goes directly to the TAB and hence to the national treasury.
+of the daily cost goes directly to the TAB and hence

-These funds are used by the government for the socioeconomic
+to the national treasury.
+These funds are used by the

-development of Bhutan.
-Hospitals, schools, and roads
+Hospitals, schools, and roads are built and maintained

-are built and maintained with the income.
-TAB has released
+with the income.
+TAB has released a travel information

-the regulations by which all tour operators are governed.
+which all tour operators are governed.

 The normal rates for tours in Bhutan is as below: